Kinburn Spit: History

+During the 2nd millennium BCE, rising sea levels submerged plains in the lower Dnipro, leaving the Dnipro-Buh estuary, including Kinburn, as wooded land.

+There were some itinerant metalworkers in the Northern Black Sea region during the Late Bronze Age, and some came over for the local resources like calcium sands and hematite sands.
+During the archaic period, sometime in the 7th-4th century BC, the Yahorlyk craft settlement was founded as a temporary seasonal market on the spit.
+It produced a wide range of copper and bronze objects, and most were workers from the Middle Dnipro, Balkans, North Caucasus, Cisurals, and Western Siberia.
+However, the settlement went into decline with the founding of Olbia.
+It was mentioned by the Greek historian Herodotus in the 5th century BC.
+Later, Greek colonizers came, where they left the ruins of an ancient Greek ship dating to the third quarter of the fifth century (which was meant to carry a cargo of olive oil and wine) and an altar in honor of Achilles.

 The Battle of Kinburn was fought on 12 October (N.S.)/1 October (O.S.)
 1787 as part of the Russo-Turkish War (1787–1792).

 The Battle of Kinburn was fought on 17 October 1855 as part of the Crimean War.

 A map c.1830 depicting the Kinburn Fort on the spit.

 Until the mid-19th century, an Ottoman fort was located on Kinburn Spit, which was taken over by Russians at the end of the 18th century.
 It was dismantled following the 1853-1856 Crimean War under the terms of the Treaty of Paris (1856).
 During the control of the Soviet Union from 1922-1991, the entire Kinburn Peninsula had a population of more than 1,000 in the three villages located there, and was known for its strawberry growing and harvesting.
 The harvested crop would often be flown to Odesa for wider distribution in farmers' markets.
 Approximately after the fall of the Soviet Union in 1991, the population in all three villages dropped, and as of 2022 stood at around 150 combined; the majority of the strawberry growing and harvesting stopped.
 This has led to Kinburn becoming a Natural Park in Ukraine, preserving the remaining ecosystem and wildlife, specifically the unique pink pelicans which live there.
 The majority of the revenue from the spit before the invasion came from campers, hikers, and stargazers visiting the National Park.